 The PCR Operating Channel field contains operating class and channel information as defined in 9.4.1.22 (Operating Class and Channel field).The format of the Frame Body field is as defined in Figure 9-747a (Frame Body field format of WUR Discovery frame).The Compressed SSID field contains 16 LSBs of the Short-SSID as defined in 9.4.2.171.2.
 The PCR Operating Channel field contains operating class and channel information as defined in 9.4.1.22.

 TGba Editor: Change the paragraphs below of this subclause as follows (#CID 720):

+The FCS field contains the CRC as defined in 9.10.2.5.2 (Cyclic Redundancy Check).(#720)

 WUR Vendor Specific frame format